 Pronunciation of 'narasimhaiah'

-The word 'Narasimhaiah' is a name of Indian origin, specifically from Kannada or Sanskrit, often used in South India.
-It is pronounced as 'nuh-ruh-sim-ha-yuh' in English.
-The name combines 'Narasimha,' referring to the lion-headed incarnation of Lord Vishnu, and 'iah,' which is a suffix often used in South Indian names.
+The word 'narasimhaiah' is a name of Indian origin, specifically derived from Kannada and Sanskrit languages.
+It is pronounced as 'nɑːrəˈsɪmhɑːjə' in English (en-US).
+The name combines 'Narasimha,' referring to the lion-man incarnation of Lord Vishnu, and 'iah,' a suffix often used in South Indian names.

 Pronunciation Details